On rank one log del Pezzo surfaces in characteristic different from two and three: Log del Pezzo surfaces without tigers

 Lemma \ref{global_canonical} has finitely many solutions thanks to Lemma \ref{no_more_singularities}.
 By running a computer program (or by a direct and tedious computation) one sees that the only solutions for Lemma \ref{global_canonical} are $r=0$, $g=1$ and $r=1$, $g=1$.

 In the case $r=0$, $g=1$, $A_1$ is in the smooth locus and is a tiger by adjunction.
 So assume $r=1$, $g=1$.
-There are three solutions compatible with these numbers: in the notation of Lemma \ref{global_canonical}, we have $u=6$, $n_0 = 2$, $n_1 = 1$ or $u=4$, $n_0 = 5$, $n_1 = 1$ or $u=2$, $n_0 = 8$, $n_1 = 1$.
-Now we will apply the results of \cite[Chapter 12]{mckernan} to our situation.
-By \cite[Lemma 12.1]{mckernan} we have that $F=\emptyset$ and $M\in |K_{S_1}+A_1|$ is an irreducible rational curve that passes through the only singular point on $A_1$, a $(2)$ point. $M$ also passes through all the non Du Val points of $S_1$, which are all $(3)$ points because $n_1 = 1$ and $n_i = 0$ for $i\geqslant 2$.
+There are five solutions compatible with these numbers: in the notation of Lemma \ref{global_canonical}, we have \begin{enumerate} \item $u=6$, $n_0 = 2$, $n_1 = 1$. \item $u=4$, $n_0 = 5$, $n_1 = 1$. \item $u=2$, $n_0 = 8$, $n_1 = 1$. \item $u=0$, $n_0 = 11$, $n_1 = 1$. \item $u=0$, $n_1 = 4$, $n_2 = 2$. \end{enumerate} Now we will apply the results of \cite[Chapter 12]{mckernan} to our situation.
+By \cite[Lemma 12.1]{mckernan} we have that $F=\emptyset$ and $M\in |K_{S_1}+A_1|$ is an irreducible rational curve that passes through the only singular point on $A_1$. $M$ also passes through all the non Du Val points of $S_1$.
 Let $\overline{M}$ be the reduction of $M$.
-Since $(K_{S_1}+M)\cdot M<0$ and $M$ passes through a $(2)$ point and at least two $(3)$ points, we have by adjunction that $K_{S_1}+\overline{M}$ is dlt and there are exactly two $(3)$ points on $M$.
-Hence we are in the case $u=6$, $n_0 = 2$, $n_1 = 1$.
+Since $(K_{S_1}+M)\cdot M<0$, we have by adjunction that $K_{S_1}+\overline{M}$ is dlt and there are exactly two $(3)$ points on $M$.
+Hence we are in the case $(1)$.
 Now consider the transformation $S_1 \dashrightarrow W$ of \cite[Lemma-Definition 12.4]{mckernan}. $W$ is a Gorenstein log del Pezzo of Picard number one.
 Let $C$ be the exceptional $(-2)$ curve over the singular point contained in $A_1$.
 Then, after contracting $M$, $C$ becomes a $(-1)$ curve passing through the intersection of the exceptional curves of an $A_2$ point.
 Notice that $K_W^2 = 1$ by Lemma \ref{sum_ten} since $u=6$ and there is a $A_2$ point.
 By the discussion in Appendix \ref{reduction}, after blowing up the unique base point $p$ of $|-K_{\tilde{W}}|$ we get an extremal rational elliptic surface.
 Notice that we must have $p=A_1\cap C$ since $A_1\equiv C\equiv -K_W$ and the Picard group of $\tilde{W}$ has no torsion.
 By blowing up $p$, we get an elliptic fibration which has $I_1$ and $IV$ among its singular fibers, but this does not appear in the classification of Theorem \ref{elliptic_classification}, contradiction. \end{proof}